 This second interpretation is possible only because of Judaism’s fundamental principle that kol Yisrael arevin zeh ba-zeh, “All Jews are sureties [i.e. responsible] for one another.”
 However, the Talmud makes a fascinating observation about the scope of the command:

-One of the rabbis said to Raba: [The Torah says] hokheach tokhiach, meaning “you shall reprove your neighbour repeatedly” [because the verb is doubled, implying more than once].
-Might this mean hokheach, reprove him once, and tokhiach, a second time?
-No, he replied, the word hokheach means, even a hundred times.
-Why then does it add the word tokhiach?
+One of the Rabbis said to Raba: [The Torah says] hocheach tochiach, meaning “you shall reprove your neighbour repeatedly” [because the verb is doubled, implying more than once].
+Might this mean hocheach, reprove him once, and tochiach, a second time?
+No, he replied, the word hocheach means, even a hundred times.
+Why then does it add the word tochiach?
 Had there been only a single verb I would have known that the law applies to a master reproving his disciple.
 How do we know that it applies even to a disciple reproving his master?
-From the phrase, hokheach tokhiach, implying, under all circumstances.
+From the phrase, hocheach tochiach, implying, under all circumstances.

 Supposing a leader commands you to do something you know to be forbidden in Jewish law.
 Should you obey?
 The answer is a categorical No. The Talmud puts this in the form of a rhetorical question: “Faced with a choice between obeying the master [God] or the disciple [a human leader], whom should you obey?”
 The answer is obvious.
 Obey God.
 Here in Jewish law is the logic of civil disobedience, the idea that we have a duty to disobey an immoral order.